Method¶

 [|-1.5⟩⟨1.5| ⟶ |-0.5⟩⟨0.5|, weight=(1+0j)]

-When there is more than one site in a spin system, things get a little more complicated with the SymmetryQuery objects.
-Here we review some important concepts associated with transition symmetry functions in coupled spin systems, and see how SymmetryQuery objects are designed to work in such cases.
+With more than one site in a spin system, things get a little more complicated with the SymmetryQuery class.
+Here, we review some important concepts associated with transition symmetry functions in coupled spin systems and see how the SymmetryQuery class is designed to work in such cases.

 Consider the case of three weakly coupled proton sites.
 Here, the selection rule for observable transitions is

-Keep in mind that the Method object does not know, in advance, the number of sites in a spin system.
+Keep in mind that the Method class does not know, in advance, the number of sites in a spin system.

 The TransitionQuery for selecting these 12 single-spin single-quantum transitions is given in the code below.